 Blur Quality: Selects the style of the blur and the overall quality of the effect

 - Box: the fastest option but with the least smooth result.

 - Pyramid: offers the performance boost of a box but with some of the smoothness that approaches a gaussian.

 - Pyramid Smoother: an extra smoothing pass over a standard Pyramid and closer to the look of a gaussian.

 - Gaussian: the smoothest result but not quite as fast as the other options.

-Blur: Adjusts the master blur amount.
+Blur: Used to control the main blur amount.

 - Transparent: allows the edge of the result to become transparent.

 - Repeat: repeats edge pixels to generate opaque pixels along the edge of the result.